sovrin-foundation/SGF-v3/bbu/docs/gf_info/glossary.md

 The Sovrin Foundation published in the Sovrin Governance Framework V2 a [glossary of industry terms](https://docs.google.com/document/d/1gfIz5TT0cNp2kxGMLFXr19x1uoZsruUe_0glHst2fZ8).
 The contents herein are considered additional terms specific to the **Bedrock Business Utility**.

+### Node
+A computer network server running an instance of the code necessary to operate a distributed ledger or blockchain.
+In the Bedrock Consortium, a Node is operated by a Steward running an instance of the Bedrock Open Source Code to maintain the Bedrock Business Utility ( or DID Ledger).
+A Node must be either a Validator Node or an Observer Node.

+### Bedrock Open Source Code
+The computer software that is installed on all Nodes associated with the Bedrock Business Utility (BBU).
+This code determined by the Bedrock Board of Directors who may leverage the services of the Sovrin Technical Governance Board (TGB).
+The BBU adheres code selection and version guidance provided by the TGB, who collaborates within the Hyperledger Indy Project of the Linux Foundation to establish a TGB approved version of Hyperledger Indy within the the Sovrin Code Repository managed by the Sovrin Foundation.

+### Bedrock Ledger Environments
+The corpus of DID Ledgers used by the Bedrock Consortium to operate the Bedrock Business Utility.
+For example: ```prod```, ```test```, and ```dev```.

 ### DID Namespace

 Building on URI Standards, the DID Specification allows for both  root namespace (did:xxx) and sub-namespace (did:xxx:yyy) conventions.